 How To Rebuild Fallen Arches

-If you’re part of the nearly 30% of the population who’s experienced fallen arches in one or both of your feet, you know just how uncomfortable an experience it can be.1 Swelling, inflammation, aching feet and legs—there aren’t a lot of upsides to an arch that’s on its way down.
+If you’re part of the nearly 30% of the population who’s experienced fallen arches in one or both of your feet, you know just how uncomfortable an experience this foot problem can be.1 Swelling, inflammation, plus foot and ankle pain—there aren’t a lot of upsides to a foot arch that’s on its way down.

 What Causes Fallen Arches and Flat Feet?

 Whether due to a lifelong condition or an acute incident like an injury or overexercise, many people suffer from some degree of flat feet or fallen arches.
-But what causes these common podiatric problems, and how do you know which of the two you may be dealing with?
+But what causes these common podiatric problems, and how do you know if you have flat feet?

 First, it’s important to have a little background knowledge about our feet—and in particular, their structure.
 Our feet are made up of muscles and bones that are connected by thick bands of tissue.
 These connective tissues are what allow our feet to move so that we can walk, run, jump, dance—you get the idea.